All customers may need extra attention and assistance at different times. People with disabilities are really not that different.

 Leaning forward with open hands says "I'm listening to you".

-Make sure your body language doesn't show impatience when customers need extra time or assistance.
+Make sure your body language doesn't show impatience when a customer needs extra time or assistance.

-Examples of body language to avoid: foot tapping, crossed arms, pointing at people.
+Examples of body language to avoid: foot tapping, crossed arms, and pointing at people.

 Pay attention to "personal space".